You-Gao/Blog/index.md

             </ul>
         </div>
         <h3 style="margin-bottom:5px;">Quote of the Month:</h3>
-        <blockquote>Success does not consist in never making mistakes but in never making the same one a second time.
+        <blockquote>"Success does not consist in never making mistakes but in never making the same one a second time."
             <figcaption class="blockquote-footer">
                 George Bernard Shaw
             </figcaption>